Alan Stacey: Formula One

 Stacey made his Formula One debut for Team Lotus at the 1958 British Grand Prix.
 He was promoted to a full-time role in 1960.
 Stacey's best race came at the 1960 Dutch Grand Prix, where he ran third for a majority of the race, before retiring on lap 57 due to transmission failure.

-Due to his disability, he had a motorcycle throttle on the gear-lever during his time at Team Lotus.
+Due to his disability, Stacey had a motorcycle throttle on the gear-lever during his time at Team Lotus.
 Friend and journalist Jabby Crombac believed it put him at a considerable disadvantage at Formula One level, due to the more precise throttle control the cars needed compared to lower-formula cars.

 Stacey's driving was "conservative" according to one observer.

 Death

 The remains of Alan Stacey's car after his fatal accident in the 1960 Belgian Grand Prix.
 In the inset, Stacey before the race.

 Stacey was killed during the 1960 Belgian Grand Prix, at Spa-Francorchamps, when he crashed at 120 mi/h after being hit in the face by a bird on lap 25, while lying sixth in his Lotus 18-Climax (the same type Lotus as Stirling Moss, Jim Clark and Innes Ireland).

-Stacey's car went off the road on the inside of the fast, sweeping right-hand Burneville curve (the same corner where Moss crashed the previous day), climbed a waist-high embankment, penetrated 10 ft of thick hedges, and fell into a field.
+Stacey's car went off the road on the inside of the fast, sweeping right-hand Burneville curve (the same corner where Moss crashed the previous day).
 Stacey died within a few minutes of Chris Bristow, and within a few hundred feet of that wreck.
 In a mid-1980s edition of Road & Track magazine, Stacey's friend and teammate Innes Ireland wrote an article about Stacey's death, in which he stated some spectators claimed a bird had flown into Stacey's face while he was approaching the curve, possibly knocking him unconscious, or even possibly killing him by breaking his neck or inflicting a fatal head injury, before the car crashed.